Adam Saleh

-Adam Mohsin Yehya Saleh (born June 4, 1993) is an American YouTuber, singer, and crossover boxer.
+Adam Mohsin Yehya Saleh (آدم محسن يحيى صالح; born June 4, 1993) is an American YouTuber, singer, and crossover boxer.
 He gained prominence through his various YouTube channels, where he posts vlogs, comedy sketches, and social experiments.

 He began his career in 2012 as part of the collaborative YouTube channel TrueStoryASA, before transitioning into solo content creation.
 He has also ventured into various different industries, most notably in music with the release of his debut album Chapter II in 2017, and boxing where he has fought five different times against different other creators.

 His online presence has been marked by both popularity and controversy.
 He has faced criticism for staging social experiments and making false claims.

 Early life

 Adam Saleh was born in Brooklyn, New York City, on June 4, 1993, to Muslim Yemeni parents.
-He is the fifth of six surviving siblings, with three of his elder brothers passing away in infancy.
-He went to Manhattan Center For Science and Mathematics High School for three years, but transferred to Al-Madinah School after being expelled for hitting his dean's computer as a response to him allegedly making racist remarks towards his mother.
+He is the fifth of six surviving siblings, with three of his elder brothers dying in infancy.
+He went to Manhattan Center for Science and Mathematics High School for three years, but transferred to Al-Madinah School after being expelled for hitting his dean's computer as a response to him allegedly making racist remarks towards his mother.

 His main career aspiration was to become a lawyer.
 Saleh's uncle had died from a car accident just a few days before his cousin's wedding.
 Saleh describes his uncle as a very happy person and was an important member of his family and when he died in such circumstances it left their family in grief.
 The way his uncle had died had left an emotional scar as Saleh's has stated in the past that it is one of the reasons why he refused to have a drivers license.
 He eventually received a drivers license later on.